-- of the amount received in 2017; in calendar year 2021 capped at 80%; and for calendar year 2022 and beyond, capped at 75%. - 33.
-Total funds in the State Universal Service Fund shall not be reduced below the amount of money collected in calendar year 2017. - 34.
-Monies in excess of the annual capped amount provided to eligible Communications Service providers (as established in 2 above) shall be designated and deposited in the Rural Broadband Deployment & Maintenance Fund. - 35.
+- 3.3.
+Total funds in the State Universal Service Fund shall not be reduced below the amount of money collected in calendar year 2017. - 3.4.
+Monies in excess of the annual capped amount provided to eligible Communications Service providers (as established in 2 above) shall be designated and deposited in the Rural Broadband Deployment & Maintenance Fund. - 3.5.
 Rural Broadband Deployment & Maintenance Fund - 3.5.1.
 Eligible Communications Service providers as recognized by the State's public utility commission and that meet the requirements of Section 3.1 of this Article 11, may submit applications to the Rural Broadband Deployment & Maintenance Fund administrator or the public utility commission for funding from the Rural Broadband Deployment & Maintenance Fund to deploy Communications Networks to Unserved consumers - 3.5.2.
-Applications for funding pursuant to Section 3.5.1 shall clearly state: - (1) the geographic area and number of consumers in the area to be served, - (2) The length of time necessary to construct the necessary infrastructure to serve the prospective customers, - (3) Proposed efforts to sign to service contracts by customers within the designated geographic area this may include preconstruction petitions, deposits, or other forms of customer commitment acceptable to the Rural Broadband Deployment & Maintenance Fund administrator, and - (4) Such other information as the Rural Broadband Deployment & Maintenance Fund administrator shall deem necessary to assess the scope and feasibility of the proposed deployment. - 3.5.3.
+Applications for funding pursuant to Section 3.5.1 shall clearly state: - (1) the geographic area and number of consumers in the area to be served, - (2) The length of time necessary to construct the necessary infrastructure to serve the prospective customers, - (3) Proposed efforts to sign to service contracts by customers within the designated geographic area - this may include preconstruction petitions, deposits, or other forms of customer commitment acceptable to the Rural Broadband Deployment & Maintenance Fund administrator, and - (4) Such other information as the Rural Broadband Deployment & Maintenance Fund administrator shall deem necessary to assess the scope and feasibility of the proposed deployment. - 3.5.3.
 Applicants for State Rural Broadband Deployment & Maintenance Fund funds must demonstrate that such funding will be no greater than a percentage of project costs as determined at the time of project approval by the Rural Broadband Deployment & Maintenance Fund administrator or public utility commission.